MattSzm/ChatBackend/README.md

  This screenshot was made on my sandbox(client-side) only for presentation purpose.
  I do not attach these files in the repository.

+ ## Caching
+ Thanks to distributed memory-caching system -> Memcached, we are able to save request execution time.
+ Cached endpoints:
+ - 90 seconds:
+    - `/api/chat/mychats/`
+    - `/api/chat/mychats/<str:type>/`
+    - `/api/user/search/<str:phrase>//`
+ - 60 seconds:
+    - `/api/user/<uuid:uuid>/`

  ## Authentication and Permission
- Whole project works with Token authentication.
+ Whole project works with Token authentication due to security reasons.
  You have to attach the Token key with every request.

- Token authorization is due to security reasons.
  ![](media-readMe/Screenshot%20from%202020-08-06%2021-35-36.png)
  &nbsp;
  ![](media-readMe/Screenshot%20from%202020-08-06%2021-34-55.png)